dplas/document/docs/source/index.rst

 .. sphinx-quickstart on Fri Feb 19 12:04:26 2016.
 ..
 You can adapt this file completely to your liking, but it should at least
 .. contain the root `toctree` directive.
+..
+Widevine Modular DRM native in Google Chrome 35+, Opera (31+), Android 4.3+.
+..
+PlayReady DRM native in Internet Explorer (11+ on Windows 8.1+), Microsoft Edge (Windows 10+), Windows Phone (8.1+), Microsoft Surface.
+..
+FairPlay Streaming DRM native in iOS, Safari on OSX, AppleTV.
+Supports AirPlay.

-We design for DRM & Content Protection (DRMCP) plug-in free playback solutions using HTML5 rendered encrypted video.Our DRMcp content authoring workflow approach is tailored to encrypt-once common encryption (CENC) using HTML5 EME and CDM to manage end-user playback.
+We design for DRM & Content Protection (DRMCP) plug-in free playback solutions using HTML5 rendered encrypted video.
+Our DRMCP content authoring workflow approach is tailored to use encrypt-once common encryption (CENC) using HTML5 EME and CDM to manage end-user playback.